Monday, October 26, 2009

 Der Spiegel reports that Finance Minister Peer Steinbrück is in the media warning against the return of 'casino capitalism.'
 Among other comments, he said:

-"In the United States and Britain, lobbyists are already questioning some regulatory measures."
+"In the United States and Britain, lobbyists are already questioning some regulatory measures."and, in Germany,

 "Rates are 'appropriate' and policy makers are 'satisfied' with their asset-purchase program and measures to improve the flow of credit, he said."